June 21, 2018 | 05 min read

 Consumer goods companies face unique challenges in managing their sales force.
 Gamification helps to overcome these limitations.

-A market leader in the stationery business, this 75-year old company has always believed in investing continuously in state-of-the-art technology and in employee training and development.
-The Kores team had bought Bizom’s SFA solution a few years back and was very keen to sign up for Bizom’s gamification feature.
+A market leader in the stationery business, this 75-year-old company has always believed in investing continuously in state-of-the-art technology and in employee training and development.
+The Kores team bought Bizom’s SFA solution a few years back and was very keen to sign up for Bizom’s gamification feature.

 Bizom’s gamification feature offered the following benefits:

 The Kores team worked with Bizom to set clear goals for the first game, KPIs/KRAs for the executives, metrics and benchmarks for performance measurement and rewards and accolades for the players.

 According to company representatives, the gamification effort showed immediate and dramatic results.
 The first game had been designed to maximize the number of sales executives who qualify for incentives in a quarter.
 An analysis at the close of the quarter showed that incentive eligibility on the basis of productive calls alone had hit an all-time high of 85% in the first month of implementation and rose to 95% in the following month.
 “The outcomes (of the first round of gamification) have been achieved in this quarter,” the Kores sales team declared.

 The company now plans to launch its second round of gamification and is looking to push the envelope even more by designing a multi-metric game to build sales rigour and to reward the pushing of their more profitable focus SKUs.
 “Our last iteration was so successful that we’re now looking to make the game tougher so that only those who work consistently hard and put in efforts throughout the month will qualify for the incentive.
 At the same time, even those who are easily qualifying now will be forced to work harder,” says a Kores representative.